PhilipYip1988/python-tutorials/006_collections/readme.md

 ### Indexing

-We have also discussed how we can index from a string using square brackets enclosing an integer value:
+It is possible to index into a string using square brackets.
+The square brackets enclose the integer value to index:

 ```
 "hello"[1]